sepaperclone/CLI2/README.md

-# This is the Repo for ASE 2024 CLI2 clone detector
+# This is the Repo for CLI2 clone detector

 ## Repo structure
 - dataset: the folder contains all the clone dataset, summmary, you can download them from the huggingface[(https://huggingface.co/datasets/AnomalyPaper/CLI2_Dataset)].